 Valves, control valves, and resistors are modeled as described in Section 2.
+Subnetwork operation modes are handled as sketched in Section 2.4.
 Moreover, our approach does not involve an objective function.
 We therefore stop the solution process as soon as a feasible solution is found and proceed with the detailed validation, see Section 3.5.

-3.3 The reduced NLP (RedNLP) Approach
+3.3.
+The reduced NLP (RedNLP) Approach

 The approach presented in this section relies on transforming nonlinearities into a more accessible form, reducing the problem dimension of the underlying NLP.
 This transformation approach is embedded into a heuristic procedure for finding promising switching decisions.
-The system of (linear) flow conservation (1) and (nonlinear) pipe equations (15) is transformed into an equivalent nonlinear system, where most flow and pressure variables get eliminated, because they are explicit functions of a relatively small group of variables, consisting of one flow variable per fundamental network cycle and two pressure variables per active arc.
+The system of (linear) flow conservation (3) and (nonlinear) pipe equations (7) is transformed into an equivalent nonlinear system, where most flow and pressure variables get eliminated, because they are explicit functions of a relatively small group of variables, consisting of one flow variable per fundamental network cycle and two pressure variables per active arc.
 Apart from the explicit formulae for flow and pressure variables, the transformed system contains implicit equations whose number equals the number of fundamental cycles of the network and whose unknowns are just the variables from the mentioned group.
 The approach aims at checking feasibility for a set of switching states of active elements, either predefined or resulting from a transshipment heuristic.

-Transformation of Nonlinearities For a given setting of all the active elements (switching state) of the network, the directed graph $\bar{G} = (V, \bar{A}) \subset G$ models the relevant network, where \bar{A} denotes the set of all arcs not being in closed state.
+3.3.1.
+Transformation of Nonlinearities.
+For a given setting of all the active elements (switching state) of the network, the directed graph $\bar{G} = (V, \bar{A}) \subset G$ models the relevant network, where \bar{A} denotes the set of all arcs not being in closed state.